redis/docs/content/operate/kubernetes/re-clusters/expand-pvc.md

 weight: 15
 ---

-PersistentVolumeClaims (PVC) are created by the Redis Enterprise for Kubernetes operator and use dy the RedisEnterpriseCluster (REC).
+PersistentVolumeClaims (PVC) are created by the Redis Enterprise for Kubernetes operator and used by the RedisEnterpriseCluster (REC).
 PVCs are created with a specific size and can be expanded if the underlying storage class supports it.

 ## Before you start